Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_CDC_SnowpipeStreaming_DynamicTables/CDC_SnowpipeStreaming_DynamicTables.md

 ![](assets/image4-e.png)

 If you get any errors / exceptions, read the error message closely and ask for help.
 As this application is running on your desktop, you may be missing a prerequisite, have an older version of Java, have too restrictive user profile, or many other reasons.
-Also check your snowflake.properties file to ensure you have the correct Account Name and Identifier set.
+Also check your snowflake.properties file to ensure you have the correct Account Name and Identifier set if you get connector errors.
+If authentication issues, check and review your public key configuration.

 ## Streaming Records!
 Duration: 15